Repton's walk at Sheringham Park

 - Grade: Moderate

 - Distance: 2 miles (3.2km)

 - OS Map: OS Landranger 133; Explorer 252

-The route is mostly on paths with a short section across a field.
-A few uphill stretches.
+The route is mostly on paths with a short section across the parkland.
+The terrain is undulating so there are a few uphill stretches.
 Dogs must be kept under control at all times.
-Please keep them on a lead near the visitor centre and in the parkland when the cows are present.
+Please keep them on a lead near the visitor centre and in the parkland as this area is grazed by cows.

 - How to get here: